vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 6 After this initiation—with or without delay (see below n.
 11 on p.
 508)—the ācārya teaches the Veda by making him repeat its quintessence, the Sāvitrī.

-The importance attached to the position of pupil and teacher during the Veda instruction is apparent from the fact that it is singled out for specification in the Brāhman. a; there appear to be two different traditions.
-According to one tradition the student sits or stands at the right side (daks.in. atas) of the teacher, who, as is understood, is facing east.
+The importance attached to the position of pupil and teacher during the Veda instruction is apparent from the fact that it is singled out for specification in the Brāhmaṇa; there appear to be two different traditions.
+According to one tradition the student sits or stands at the right side (daks.iṇatas) of the teacher, who, as is understood, is facing east.
 The position of the pupil is characterised by the term bulva/bulba.
 This word, apparently a hapax legomenon, is given by Mayrhofer ewa s.v. as ‘etwa “seitw¨arts”’ (with the remark: ‘nicht klar’).
-Because of this sideway position, this tradition is rejected in the Brāhman. a, which opts for the alternative: the student should sit opposite the teacher looking at him from east to west.
+Because of this sideway position, this tradition is rejected in the Brāhmaṇa, which opts for the alternative: the student should sit opposite the teacher looking at him from east to west.
 2

 1 Cf. Bodewitz 2000, 22 f.